Dwolla Terms of Service

 “Government Account” means an Account established by a government entity primarily for government purposes and not for personal, family, or household purposes.

-“Holding Account” means the pooled holding account held by the Financial Institution Partner.
-THE HOLDING ACCOUNT IS NOT ELIGIBLE FOR INDIVIDUAL INSURANCE AND MAY NOT BE ELIGIBLE FOR SHARE INSURANCE BY THE NATIONAL CREDIT UNION SHARE INSURANCE FUND.
+“Holding Account” means one or more pooled holding accounts held by our Financial Institution Partner.
+A HOLDING ACCOUNT MAY NOT BE ELIGIBLE FOR SHARE INSURANCE OFFERED BY THE NATIONAL CREDIT UNION SHARE INSURANCE FUND.
 IN THE EVENT OF A FINANCIAL INSTITUTION PARTNER RECEIVERSHIP, YOU MAY LOSE VALUE.

 “Non-profit Account” means an Account established primarily for non-profit purposes and not for personal, family, or household purposes.